TheFieryMoth/aneurysm/_sources/setup.md

 1. Copy the necessary folders for inference and training :

 	`$ cp -r /data/aneurysm/hakimi93/TutorialTest .`

+2. Enter the folder with `$ cd TutorialTest`

-2. Activate the virtual environment :
+3. Activate the virtual environment :

     `$ source 2d-env/bin/activate`

 	This virtual environment contains all the necessary libraries to run our 2D scripts.
 Once you are done, you will want to exit the virtual environment with `$ deactivate`.

-3. Move on to the next tutorial.
+4. Move on to the next tutorial.